sheilsarda/ResearchNotes/china_supply_chains/README.md

 - Leading global investment manager and business builder in logistics, real estate, infrastructure, finance and related technologies
 - Have one of the largest industrial real estate portfolio in China, Brazil, Japan, and the US
 - In 2020, GLP took a major share of Li & Fung (one of the largest consumer sourcing companies in the world)

-## Danny Tan - Chief Supply Chain Officer, Yum China

-### About Yum China

-- [Yum China Holdings, Inc.](https://ir.yumchina.com/investor-overview) is China’s largest restaurant company
-- Operates over 10,000 restaurants in over 1,400 cities and towns spanning every province and autonomous region across mainland China
-- Yum China became an independent publicly traded company on November 1, 2016 on the NYSE, and was secondary-listed on the HKEX on September 10, 2020